098devendrasharma/SQL-L-1/README.md

 | 2 | NICK | WAHLBERG |
 | 5 | JULIA | WAHLBERG |

 **Explanation:** This query selects the actor ID, first name, and last name from actor, but only for rows where the last\_name equals 'WAHLBERG'.
-The WHERE clause filters out any rows that do not meet this condition[\[2\]](https://www.w3schools.com/sql/sql_where.asp#:~:text=The%20,to%20filter%20records).
+The WHERE clause filters out any rows that do not meet this condition.
 Without WHERE, all rows would be returned.

 **Practice Question:** From a table customers with columns (customer\_id, name, age, city), find all customers older than 30\.